SciML/sciml.ai/packages.md

 is a metapackage which brings together the various parts of the ecosystem into one cohesive and ready to use powerhouse of differential equation solving.
-Using DifferentialEquations.jl, one can perform high level analysis like parameter estimation and sensitivty analysis, while retaining the ability to swap out different ODE solvers between different packages.
+Using DifferentialEquations.jl, one can perform high level analysis like parameter estimation and sensitivity analysis, while retaining the ability to swap out different ODE solvers between different packages.
 Offering high-performance native Julia implementations and the well-known C/Fortran algorithms like Sundials or the Hairer algorithms (through ODEInterface.jl), the mixture of flexibility and performance is unparalleled.
-This is combined with [benchmark-based](https://github.com/JuliaDiffEq/DiffEqBenchmarks.jl) algorithms for choosing default methods and common user interface for handling the solutions across different domains, easing the user experience while not comprimising performance.
+This is combined with [benchmark-based](https://github.com/JuliaDiffEq/DiffEqBenchmarks.jl) algorithms for choosing default methods and common user interface for handling the solutions across different domains, easing the user experience while not compromising performance.

 ### Documentation Packages

 - [DiffEqDocs.jl](http://docs.juliadiffeq.org/latest/).
 The documentation
   for the common interface as provided by DifferentialEquations.jl.
 - [DiffEqDevDocs.jl](http://devdocs.juliadiffeq.org/latest/).
 The
-  developer documentation, explaining how to create new components to the diffeq ecoystem.
+  developer documentation, explaining how to create new components to the JuliaDiffEq ecoystem.
 - [DiffEqTutorials.jl](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).
 Jupyter
   notebook tutorials explaining how to use various features in the ecosystem.
 - [DiffEqBenchmarks.jl](https://github.com/JuliaDiffEq/DiffEqBenchmarks.jl).
 Benchmarks